tking/OneTeraBitClub/README.md

 This is a list of IXPs that are members of the fancy "1 TeraBit Club".
 An IXP can only be a member of the "1 TeraBit Club" if a publicly available traffic graph shows a peak traffic of more than 1 Tbps!

+The "1 TeraBit Club" currently consists of 66 members.

 The selected members of the "1 TeraBit Club" are (as of 01/19/2025):
 * AMS-IX Amsterdam: https://www.ams-ix.net/ams/documentation/total-stats
 * BBIX Tokyo: https://www.bbix.net/en/service/ix/traffic-graph/